TheRedstoneDEV-DE/Webserver_with_GUI/README.md

 the sourcecode yourself.

 # Sourcecompiling and running
-1. Download all files into the folder "src" and move it into one folder.
+1. Download all files which are into the folder "src" and move it all into the same folder.

 2. run:
 >javac Webserver.java ServerMain.java